kubeflow/pipelines/components/kserve/README.md

-# KFServing Component
+# KServe Component

-This is the Kubeflow Pipelines component for KFServing.
-This uses the [V1beta1 API](https://github.com/kubeflow/kfserving/blob/master/docs/apis/v1beta1/README.md), so your cluster must have a KFServing version >= v0.5.0 in order to use this.
+This is the Kubeflow Pipelines component for KServe.
+This uses the [V1beta1 API](https://github.com/kserve/website/blob/main/docs/reference/api.md), so your cluster must have a KServe version >= v0.7.0 in order to use this.

-If you are using KFServing version prior to v0.5.0, an older deprecated version of the KFServing Pipelines component must be used and can be found at [this commit](https://github.com/kubeflow/pipelines/tree/65bed9b6d1d676ef2d541a970d3edc0aee12400d/components/kubeflow/kfserving).
+If you are using KServe version prior to v0.7.0, an older deprecated version of the KServe Pipelines component must be used and can be found at [this commit](https://github.com/kubeflow/pipelines/tree/6153a470fc955607bf2f7c879c8b8a3a5feb9541/components/kubeflow/kfserving).
-Sample usage of this component can be found [here](https://github.com/kubeflow/kfserving/blob/master/docs/samples/pipelines/kfs-pipeline-v1alpha2.ipynb).
+Sample usage of this component can be found [here](https://github.com/kserve/kserve/blob/master/docs/samples/pipelines/kfs-pipeline-v1alpha2.ipynb).

 ## Usage